 Because the events heralded by the trumpets in chapters 8 and 9 are omitted, we come immediately to the point where the door of salvation is closed (Gen 7:16, Matt 25:10, Luke 13:25).
 A sevenfold cascade of portents answers the martyrs’ prayers.
-Persecution ceases because the Church has been removed from the earth (Matt 24:40f).
+Persecution ceases because the Church has been removed from the earth (I Thes 1:10).

 Persecution of the Church comes to an end because the Church has been removed from the earth (Matt 24:40f): the martyrs’ prayers have been answered.

 “Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light, and the stars will fall from heaven, and the powers of the heavens will be shaken.”
-(Matt 24:29-31) The failure of sunlight recalls the 3 days of darkness before the death of Egypt’s firstborn, and the 3 hours of darkness when Christ himself experienced desolation.
+(Matt 24:29-31) The failure of sunlight recalls the 3 days of darkness before the death of Egypt’s firstborn and the 3 hours of darkness when Christ himself experienced desolation.
 The light of the world hides his face.
-The Church’s reflection of the light is reddened by martyrs’ blood.
+The Church’s reflection of the light is reddened by the blood of martyrs.
 This is the first time that wrath is mentioned in Revelation, and it is attributed to the Lamb.
-Men hide themselves from the sight of God in terror.
-‘Star’ before the age of astronomy can be any heavenly body except the Sun and the Moon.
-Here the stars denote meteoroids and small asteroids, non-luminous bodies detectible, if at all, only with a telescope, not the stars of the Milky Way.
-Stars proper will disappear progressively, like a scroll being rolled up (Isa 13:10, 34:4), or as if sackcloth, the garb of lamentation, were being drawn over them (Isa 50:3).
+Men hide in terror.
+‘Star’ before the age of astronomy can be any heavenly body other than the Sun and Moon.
+Here the stars denote meteoroids and small asteroids, which are non-luminous, not the stars of the Milky Way.
+Stars proper will disappear progressively, like a scroll being rolled up (Isa 13:10, 34:4) or as if sackcloth, the garb of lamentation, were being drawn over them (Isa 50:3).

 According to the standard account of origins asteroids are leftovers from the natural formation of the solar system.
 In this century we have photographed them at close quarters and even retrieved samples, adding to the information gleaned from meteorites.
 But they have failed to confirm the account.
 Most of the smaller bodies have turned out to be ‘rubble piles’, aggregations of rocks and dust produced when larger bodies collided with one another and shattered.
 Larger bodies are either also rubble piles or the remains of planets which, shortly before their explosion, differentiated into crust, mantle and core, with correspondingly ‘stony’, ‘stony-iron’ and ‘iron’ compositions.
 At the time of the Flood-Cataclysm, the ‘windows of the heavens were opened’ (Gen 7:11) and through them asteroids rained down, instruments of God’s wrath.
 Craters produced by their impacts on the Moon are still visible.

-‘The powers of the heavens will be shaken’ is an allusion to Isaiah 34:4 (Gk: ‘All the powers of the heavens will dissolve’, Heb: ‘All the host of heaven will rot away’).
+‘The powers of the heavens will be shaken’ recalls Isaiah 34:4 (Gk: ‘All the powers of the heavens will melt’, Heb: ‘All the host of heaven will rot away’).
 Prophecy speaks not of the humanly predictable approach of one stray asteroid, but of a ‘strong wind’ suddenly dislodging many.
 A strong wind in outer space can only be an intensification of the solar wind that continually streams from the Sun’s corona, such as the spurt of gas that erupted from the far side of the Sun on 19 July 2012.

 “We have been lucky that we have not been hit by a really big event,” said Juha-Pekka Luntama, head of the European Space Agency’s space-weather team.
 “We will be hit eventually, the question is, when?”

-These things were foreseen by Israel’s prophets.
-They will not be chance events.
-No longer sealed, their words have been preserved so that we on whom the end of the ages has come may take note and repent.
+These things will not be chance events.
+They were foreseen by Israel’s prophets, whose words, no longer sealed, have been preserved so that we on whom the end of the ages has come may take heed.

 The sun also darkened when the Assyrians overran Samaria.
-An earthquake shook the land, and men wished that the mountains that shook would fall on them (Hos 10:8, Amos 8:8f).
-Likewise the inhabitants of Jerusalem when wrath came upon them (Luke 23:29f).
+An earthquake shook the hills, and men wished the hills would fall on them (Hos 10:8, Amos 8:8f).
+So did the inhabitants of first-century Jerusalem when judgement came (Luke 23:29f).

 Even the heavens will be shaken.
 God’s wrath culminates with the stars of heaven falling to the earth like unripe figs (which would not normally drop) and with a ‘great earthquake such as has not occurred since man was on the earth’.